Matlickp/SP500-Correlation/README.md

 ## What is Correlation?

-Correlation is the relationship between 2 or more things and, when it comes to investing, understanding the correlation of different stocks and asset classes plays a key part in diversification.
+Correlation is the relationship between 2 or more things and, when it comes to investing, understanding the correlation of different stocks and asset classes plays a key role in diversification.

 ## Objective: